 Gregg M. Sinclair Library houses the music collection of approximately 21,500 scores, and 100 serials, including a substantial collection of online journals and reference materials available 24/7.
 Sinclair Library also houses the Harry C. and Neechang Wong Audiovisual Center, which has in its collection more than 20,000 recordings, tapes, audio/visual equipment, and music related materials.
 The Center is well equipped with a variety of sound and video reproduction equipment.
 Two Yamaha electronic pianos allow students to practice on scores housed in the music score collection adjacent to the Center, and the CLIC Lab (computers and software) are available for computer-assisted instruction.

-The Music Department is also noteworthy for its local ties to professional music organizations: the Honolulu Symphony, Hawai`i Opera Theatre, and Diamond Head Theatre.
-Many of the department’s instrumental teachers are members of the Honolulu Symphony, and the orchestra generously offers an annual reading of new works written by the department’s composition students.
-The Hawai`i Opera Theatre and Diamond Head Theatre offer multiple performance opportunities for our students to participate in productions and master classes, to study with guest teachers, and to conduct senior projects.
+The Music Department is also noteworthy for its local ties to professional music organizations: the Hawaii Symphony, Hawaii Opera Theatre, and Diamond Head Theatre.
+Many of the department’s instrumental teachers are members of the Hawaii Symphony, and the orchestra generously offers an annual reading of new works written by the department’s composition students.
+The Hawaii Opera Theatre and Diamond Head Theatre offer multiple performance opportunities for our students to participate in productions and master classes, to study with guest teachers, and to conduct senior projects.

 The University of Hawai’i at Manoa Music Department is housed within the College of Arts and Humanities.
 In concert with the College, the department implements and enhancing State and University plans and in helping faculty, staff and students reach their goal.
 The department’s flexible and multi-faceted mission is: